ryumada/vscode-extensions-recommendations/README.md

         └── <b>extensions.json</b>
 </pre>

-Example for [djangorestframework](https://www.django-rest-framework.org) workspace extensions recommendation:
+For example, if you want to see [djangorestframework](https://www.django-rest-framework.org) extensions recommendation you can go to this path:

 <pre>
 .